Master of Management Studies (M.M.S.) Program

 Managerial Analytics Courses in this strand offer tools, frameworks, and ideas that help students identify problems and evaluate choices to make decisions.
 Courses may include topics such as telling stories through data, assessing programs, forecasting outcomes, and optimizing time and resources.

 Public Policy Courses in this strand offer tools, frameworks, and ideas that help students come to a broader understanding of the societal context for students’ and communities’ inequitable access to opportunities and outcomes.
-Courses may cover topics such as the policy making process in education, systemic inequalities, and historical advocacy in public education.
+Courses may cover topics such as the policy-making process in education, systemic inequalities, and historical advocacy in public education.

 Strategic Management Courses in this strand offer tools, frameworks, and ideas that help students understand how to manage teams and resources strategically.
 Courses may cover topics such as resource allocation strategies, team building, human capital strategies, and managing pushback.